Skip to content

 Water Temperature

-According to the National Coffee Association (NCA) the ideal water temperature for brewing coffee is between 195⁰-205⁰ F. The Specialty Coffee Association of America (SCAA) recommends a water temperature of 200⁰ F, +/- 5 degrees.
-Higher temperatures tend toward bitterness, lower temperatures won’t extract the full flavor of the coffee.
+According to the National Coffee Association (NCA) the ideal water temperature for brewing coffee is between 195⁰-205⁰ F. For home brewers, the Specialty Coffee Association (SCA) recommends a water temperature of 90⁰-96 C, or 194-204.8 F. Higher temperatures tend toward bitterness, lower temperatures won’t extract the full flavor of the coffee.

 Ratio of Coffee to Water